10 Questions Β· 100 Seconds Β· One Daily Trivia Challenge

 Explanation:

-How many Asia quiz questions did you get right this Sunday?
+How many Alaska quiz questions did you get right this Friday?

 Play Todayβs Bing Quiz ChallengeUnofficial β no Microsoft or Bing affiliation.